Chapter One: The First Step

-For nearly fifteen years, the region of Orre had been under the influence of a dangerous rogue military organization called Cipher, who had weaponized Pokemon by infecting them with the "Shadow" strain.
-Since Orre was hardly an organized region in the first place, Cipher took power easily with their Shadow Pokemon.
-When they finally turned their eyes to the rest of the world, the other regions could no longer ignore them.
+For nearly fifteen years, the region of Orre had been under the influence of a dangerous rogue military organization called Cipher, who had weaponized Pokemon with their "Shadow" technology.
+Since Orre was hardly an organized region in the first place, Cipher took power easily with their Shadow Pokemon and when they turned their eyes to the rest of the world, the other regions could no longer ignore them.

 What followed was the most brutal war in the history of the Leagues.
 Tens of thousands of people and Pokemon had died in combat, creating a generation gap so massive that most of the regions now consisted of children and older individuals.
-Most of the average-age adults had fallen in the violent battles.
+Most of the average adult trainers had fallen in the violent battles.
 Kanto and Johto suffered severe casualties, with Hoenn not far behind.
-The regions of Fiore and Almia had also participated, but the damage they suffered was so great that they secluded themselves and barred normal trainers from their borders for the sake of protecting their people.
+The regions of Fiore and Almia had also participated, and the damage they suffered was so great that they secluded themselves, barring normal trainers from their borders for the sake of protecting their people.

 Eventually, Cipher was only destroyed because an incredibly skilled agent from one of its own branch organizations went rogue.
 That young trainer swept through the ranks of Cipher with a unique capture device and a female partner that could identify the previously unrecognizable Shadow Pokemon.
 They had infiltrated right into Cipher's core and managed to crush their leader.
 The regions had gotten lucky.

 With Cipher destroyed, the world settled back down, but it took a decade for things to even remotely resemble normalcy as it had before the war.
 That was why Indigo had added on to the amount of time trainers typically had to get stronger before the League Tournament began.
-They needed not only stronger trainers, but as many new ones as possible to fill the huge generation gap.
-The first tournament that took place immediately after the war consisted of just thirty two individuals.
+They needed not only stronger trainers, but as many new trainers as possible to fill the huge generation gap.
+The first tournament that took place immediately after the war consisted of just thirty-two individuals.
 It was only over the last year or so that they had returned to yearly tournaments.

-But new trainers had to wait until the League officially began the competitive season before setting out.
-That was why Ash and the few graduating members of his class had to wait an additional six months after his tenth birthday before they could leave home.
-Now that Spring had come along, aligning with the start of the new Indigo Tournament season, they could finally leave to begin their journeys.
+But new trainers had to wait until the League officially began the competitive season before setting out, which was the reason for Ash's six month delay.
+Now that Spring had come along, aligning with the start of the new Indigo Tournament season, he could finally leave to begin his journey.

 He was just glad that he had passed Professor Oak's exams with flying colors.
 Oak only accepted three new trainers every six months.
-If Ash hadn't made the top three scores, he would have been forced to wait until the Fall to start his journey.
-That would have left him with six less months to train for the massive Indigo Tournament.
-Since the Indigo training season now lasted for two years, it wouldn't be a complete setback, but it was still valuable time lost.
+If Ash hadn't made the top three scores, he would have been forced to wait until the Fall to start his travels.
+That would leave him with six months to train for the massive Indigo Tournament, which wasn't nearly enough time to get anywhere that mattered.

 Not to mention that Gary would have mocked him until the day he died.

-The door to his bedroom opened to reveal Delia Ketchum, his mother.
+The door to his bedroom opened to reveal his mother, Delia Ketchum.
 She had a bright smile on her face as always and leaned against the doorway to watch him.
 "Do you have everything you need?"